gohugoio/hugoDocs/content/en/host-and-deploy/host-on-netlify/index.md

     """
   ```

-  If your site requires Dart Sass to transpile Sass to CSS, set the `DART_SASS_VERSION` and include the Dart Sass installation in the build step.
+  If your project requires Dart Sass to transpile Sass to CSS, set the `DART_SASS_VERSION` and include the Dart Sass installation in the build step.

   ```toml {file="netlify.toml" copy=true}
   [build.environment]